Last Updated: February 27, 2021

 - Thirty-eight states use a platform similar to Illinois Helps, built on the federal standard Emergency System for Advance Registration of Volunteer Health Professionals (ESAR-VHP).

-- Illinois Helps is a decentralized system whereby each organization (e.g., LHD, hospital, Medical Reserve Corps [MRC], long-term care facilities) manages individual volunteers that wish to work with that specific organization.
+- Illinois Helps is a decentralized system whereby each organization (e.g., LHD, hospital, Medical Reserve Corps [MRC], long-term care facility) manages individual volunteers that wish to work with that specific organization.

 - A volunteer registers in the system, gives his or her information (including licensure and skills), and chooses from up to 15 organizations with which to work.